This Day In Writing History

 “Looking back, I imagine I was always writing.
 Twaddle it was too.
 But better far write twaddle or anything, anything, than nothing at all.” - Katherine Mansfield

-Today's video features a reading of Katherine Mansfield's classic short story, The Garden Party.
+Today's video features a documentary on Katherine Mansfield.
 Enjoy!